-20 Essential Technical SEO Tools for Agencies
+20 Essential Technical SEO Tools For Agencies

 While free, Google Analytics provides much in the way of information that can help you identify things like penalties, issues with traffic, and anything else that may come your way.

-In much the same way as Google Search Console works, if you set up Google Analytics correctly, it would be ideal to have a monthly reporting process in place.
+In much the same way as Google Search Console works, if you set up Google Analytics correctly, it’s ideal to have a monthly reporting process in place.

-This process will help you save data for those situations where something awful happens to the client’s Google Analytics access.
+This process will help you save data for those situations where something unexpected happens to the client’s Google Analytics access.

 At least, you won’t have a situation where you lose all data for your clients.